Becoming a Shoreline Student

 Type of Assistance

-- Students who are receiving unemployment insurance or who have exhausted their unemployment insurance inthe past 48 months
+- Students who are receiving Unemployment Insurance or who have exhausted their Unemployment Insurance in the past 48 months

-- Have recieved a layoff notice
+- Have received a layoff notice

 - Displaced home-maker

 (206) 533-6754 • 5000 Building, Room 5101